ibm-cloud-docs/discovery-data/configuring-fields.md

     Instead of training the model yourself, you can apply an existing model that is trained to identify tables, lists, and sections in various types of documents.

     If capturing information from tables is critical to your use case, consider using a pretrained model.
-For more information about creating a pretrained SDU model, see [Applying a pretrained SDU model](/docs/discovery-data?topic=discovery-data-sdu-pretrained).
+For more information about creating a pretrained SDU model, see [Apply a pretrained SDU model](/docs/discovery-data?topic=discovery-data-sdu-pretrained).

 User-trained model
 :   Opens the Smart Document Understanding tool that you can use to pick certain types of text to store in fields other than the `text` field.